alexbelgium/BirdNET-Pi/README.md

  - Backup & Restore
  - Web ui is much more responsive
  - Daily charts now include all species, not just top/bottom 10
- - Bump apprise version, so more notification type are possible
  - Swipe events on Daily Charts (by @croisez)
  - Support for 'Species range model V2.4 - V2'
  - Bookworm support